Noaht8/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - You are not allowed to use global variables
 - No more than 5 functions per file
 - You are not allowed to use the standard library.
 Any use of functions like `printf`, `puts`, etc… is forbidden
+- You are allowed to use [_putchar](https://github.com/alx-tools/_putchar.c/blob/master/_putchar.c)
+- You don’t have to push `_putchar.c`, we will use our file.
+If you do it won’t be taken into account
 ## Directory Contents
 ___